All posts

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money

 Draw your entity structure on paper.
-One box for each entity, lines connecting them, jurisdictions labeled.
-It looks clean.
+One box per entity, lines connecting them, jurisdictions labeled.
+Clean.
 Logical, even.

 Now draw where your income actually flows.
 Which entity invoices which clients.
 Where the money lands first.
-How it moves between entities.
-Which bank accounts receive what.
+How it moves between accounts.

 The entity chart shows design.
 The income flow shows reality.